rust-ndarray/ndarray/README.rst

 - 0.2.0-alpha.4

   - Slicing methods like ``.slice()`` now take a fixed size array of ``Si`` as the slice description.
-This allows more type checking that the number of axes is correct.
+This allows more type checking to verify that the number of axes is correct.
   - Add experimental ``rblas`` integration.
   - Add ``into_shape()`` which allows reshaping any array or view kind.